ChveroDev/manhwaPageEndpoints/README.md

 ```
 ### api/comic/new POST

-Add new comics, users and admins !TODO
+Add new comics, users and admins

 ```
 {